ngaskill/liferay-docs/develop/reference/articles/08-screenlets-in-liferay-screens-for-ios/11-image-gallery-screenlet-for-ios.markdown

   View is instantiated.
 By default, the Screenlet uses a modal view controller to present this View.
 You only need to implement this method if you want to override this behavior.
-This method should present the View, passed as parameter, and then return true.
+This method should present the View, passed as parameter, and then return `true`.
+For example, the following example implementation presents `ImageUploadDetailViewBase` as a parameter, and then uses it to customize the View's appearance:

+        func screenlet(screenlet: ImageGalleryScreenlet,
+            onImageUploadDetailViewCreated uploadView: ImageUploadDetailViewBase) -> Bool {
+                self.cardDeck?.cards[safe: 0]?.addPage(uploadView)
+                self.cardDeck?.cards[safe: 0]?.moveRight()
+                return true
+        }